 By the beautiful Kotárfoss waterfall in Kotagil gorge

-Finally, we reached our destination, and I was not disappointed with the sight that awaited me by the end of the gorge - a pretty, serene waterfall, which falls into a small pond - Kotárfoss waterfall.
-This waterfall reminded me of another waterfall I had visited in Nauthúsagil gorge in South-Iceland, even though visiting these two gorges is very different.
+Finally, we reached our destination, and I was not disappointed with the sight that awaited me by the end of the gorge: a pretty, serene waterfall, which falls into a small pond - Kotárfoss waterfall.

-The Mystical Nauthúsagil Ravine in South-Iceland & its beautiful Waterfalls
+The Mystical Nauthúsagil Ravine in South Iceland & its beautiful Waterfalls

-You never know what the waterfall at the end of the gorge is going to be like, and that is the surprise factor, which I seek for.
-We stayed for a while by Kotárfoss and took photos and then headed back the same way.
-I was so happy with this hike as seeing these waterfalls at the end of gorges is one of my favourite moments in life :)
+You never know what the waterfall at the end of the gorge is going to be like, and that is the surprise factor, which I seek.
+We stayed by Kotárfoss for a while, took photos, and then headed back the same way.

-There are older bridges over Kotá river belonging to older versions of the main road.
-The oldest one is a concrete bridge from 1922, but it collapsed in a flood in Kotá river only 3 years later, in 1925.
 That flood might have been similar to the flood in 1955.
 You can still see parts of it in the riverbed (to the left in the photo above), but it replaced a wooden bridge from 1897.

-The next bridge in the photo above was built in 1926 and that is the bridge, which got buried in the alluvium in 1955.
 The biggest bridge (37 metres long and 3.9 metres wide) was built in 1961.
 You can see that the newer bridges are built further and further away from the gorge.

 Checking out the bridges over the river Kotá

-The bridges over the Kotá river were an accident trap with many accidents happening in this area.
 Cars were known to collide in the middle of the one-lane bridge as the view from both ends was bad.
-And by now there was increasing motor traffic.
+And by now, motor traffic was increasing.

-The final solution was to move ring road 1 further away from the gorge.
-In 2007 a new road was laid over the river and now the river runs through a 7 metres wide tunnel under the road.
-This should prevent the ring road from becoming flooded and covered in thick layers of mud and gravel.
+The final solution was to move the ring road 1 further away from the gorge.
+In 2007, a new road was laid over the river, and now the river runs through a 7-meter-wide tunnel under the road.

 A map from the National Land Survey of Iceland of the area

-Allow for an hour for visiting Kotagil gorge.
-You will see a sign by ring road 1 and a small parking lot where you can leave your car before you hike into the gorge.
-But as is always the case then cars parked by gorges attract other travellers and on our way back we met several other hikers.
+Allow an hour for a visit to Kotagil gorge.
+You will see a sign at Ring Road 1 and a small parking lot where you can leave your car before hiking into the gorge.

 Króká river and the gorge opposite the road from Kotagil gorge on Holtavörðuheiði heath - in the dusk